 - We recommend that you work during the previous semester or summer to complete a large portion of the research.

-- The timeline for your work on your thesis is as follows:
+- The timeline for your work on your thesis during the semester of its completion is as follows:

 - Week 4 of the semester: statement of thesis and bibliography.

 - Week 8: first draft.

 - Last day of classes for the semester: if needed, third and final draft.